-Persons of the opposite sex (other than spouses and children under age 125) will be allocated separate bedrooms.
+Persons of the opposite sex (other than spouses and children under age 5)

 Persons of different generations

 An unborn child will not be counted as a person in determining unit size.

 Live-in aides will be allocated a separate bedroom.
 No additional bedrooms will be provided for the live-in aide's family.